 - Slicing Tips: Use a sharp knife to slice.
 For clean slices, you can wipe the knife with a damp cloth between cuts.

-Smoked BBQ Meatloaf pairs wonderfully with a variety of side dishes that complement its rich, smoky flavors.
-Here are some excellent options:
+Smoked BBQ meatloaf pairs well with a variety of side dishes.
+Here are some of our favorite options:

 - Mashed potatoes